mhsnrafi/python-service/README.md

-# Developed the Asynchronous API which calculate the tarrif price for customers using FastAPI and Pytest
+# Developed the Asynchronous API which calculate the Tariff Price for Customers using FastAPI and Pytest
 ## Problem Statement:
 The company GoodEnergy needs a backend to calculate the tariff price for their customers.
 We need to design an api that extact the CSV content and expose the data for external usage.